 I read an article once, long enough ago that at this point I’m probably misremembering it.
 It described how your brain experiences “decision fatigue”—a neurochemical gets depleted every time you make a decision.
 At some point you’re just done and can’t think anymore.

 I made a solid effort to be attentive in my meeting, but then I had to settle for appearing like I was attentive while my mind wandered.
-My instinct was to reach for my phone, just like it had become when I woke up first-thing in the morning.
+My instinct was to reach for my phone, just like it had become when I woke up first thing in the morning.
 It was an extension of myself, and at some point I would need to decide how I felt about that.
 Society constantly reminds us how lucky we are for our technology while shaming us for using it.
-I took notes on paper so I could doodle (a pen and paper is technology, too).
+I took notes on paper so I could doodle (pens and paper are technology, too).
 I drew a big boot.
 We first learn how to behave during business meetings in elementary school, where an authority figure enforces a particular posture and arbitrary rules—no hats—while the subordinates smile and find furtive ways to rebel.
 It only feels natural because we’re conditioned over decades.
 There has to be another way to act “professionally” without buying into the assumption that I am a spastic child.

 I knew that was the power dynamic in a work meeting, but it felt strange to refer to myself, even privately, as a subordinate.
 By and large I benefited from the misery of disenfranchised people.
 I was complicit in that larger system.
 I had privilege that, while I knew it was there, was invisible to me.